Verifying the State of a Component

 Note

-Since IRenderedComponent<TComponent> inherits from IRenderedFragment, all the markup verification techniques covered on the Verifying Markup from a Component page also applies to the IRenderedComponent<TComponent> type.
+Since IRenderedComponent<TComponent> inherits from IRenderedFragment, all the markup verification techniques covered on the Verifying markup from a component page also apply to the IRenderedComponent<TComponent> type.

 Inspecting the Component Under Test